wch/vagrant-ec2-r/README.markdown

     ec2-describe-instances --region us-west-1

-Provision it using the same recipes as the demo Vagrant machine machine by running:
+After the machine boots up, provision it using the same recipes as the demo Vagrant machine machine:

-    ./setup.sh <ip address> a_vagrant_machine/
+    ./setup.sh <ip address> a_vagrant_machine/ ~/.ec2/test-ec2-keypair

+It should print a lot of diagnostic info to the terminal.
+If it doesn't, wait a little while and try again.

 DONE!

+You can ssh into the machine:
+    ssh -i ~/.ec2/test-ec2-keypair ubuntu@<ip address>

 Don't forget to turn off your instances when you're finished: